Isaia Răcăciuni: During fascism

-Around 1936, Răcăciuni had completed a novella, Dați-ni'L înapoi pe Iisus ("Give Us Back Our Jesus"), which is actually about the inner conflict of a Jew, Jair Stuparu, driven to suicide by his unrequited love of Romania and his failure to uphold Zionism.
 Antisemitic radicalization was tolerated under the National Renaissance Front (FRN), established by Carol, in 1938, as Romania's sole legal party.
+In that context, Colonel N. Cristescu included "Răcăciuni-Nacht" on a list of Jews who, while "blindly serving their own nationalism" (Cristescu's emphasis), attacked Romanian nationalism "with the most brazen perseverance".
 State censorship intervened to ban Dați-ni'L înapoi pe Iisus from even being printed.
-Răcăciuni was involved on the 1939 film project Se-aprind făcliile, co-writing its screenplay with N. Porsenna by adapting one of Porsenna's own novellas; Ion Șahighian was called in to direct.
+Răcăciuni was still involved on the 1939 film project Se-aprind făcliile, co-writing its screenplay with N. Porsenna by adapting one of Porsenna's own novellas; Ion Șahighian was called in to direct.
 The resulting melodrama, now a lost film, caused significant controversy on its original release.
-Though Porsenna was himself an alumnus of the Ideea Liberă group within the fascist Iron Guard, the Guard itself disliked the film.
+Though Porsenna was himself an alumnus of the Ideea Liberă group within the Iron Guard, the Guard itself disliked the film.
 Its newspaper Porunca Vremii described the plot as "offensive", and (without mentioning Porsenna as the ultimate author) again exposed Răcăciuni as a Jew.
 In a July 1940 article for Universul Literar, Ladmiss Andreescu alleged that Răcăciuni, "an opaque and illegible Jewish writer", had behaved as a "dictator" during his time at the ECN, effectively controlling what books Romanians could access.
 In August, antisemitic regulations introduced by the regime left N. Stroe without formal employment—though he still enjoyed protection from the dissident manager Constantin Tănase, who provided "Stroe and Vasilache" with a semi-clandestine venue for their comedy.